Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes

 \section{Discussion}

 Our main results are \begin{itemize} \item Current optical surveys for TDFs are probably missing a population of flares in star-forming galaxies, because of dust.
 Based on our model assumptions, the TDFs in surveys such as ZTF might account for only 30\% of the flares that would be detectable if no dust were present in the host galaxies.
 However, this fraction is subject to substantial uncertainty related to the distribution of dust in galaxies.
 This selection effect should be accounted for in rate estimates and constraints on galaxy occupation fraction of SMBHs. \item Dust obscuration acts as a ``guillotine,'' preventing many flares from being detectable while leaving relatively few highly obscured flares detectable.
-Consequently, dust may seems to play a small role in obscuring the flares that are detected, even if it is playing a large role in setting the number of flares that are detected. \item While selection effects cannot totally explain the observed over-representation of observed TDFs in E+A galaxies (or more broadly the green valley), selection effects do seem to have an important role in setting the magnitude of the required rate enhancement in those galaxies. \item Our fiducial model survey, which uses a TDE rate description that depends only on galaxy surface brightness information, along with our other assumptions about the flare luminosity distribution, can match the overall flare detection rate and the distributions of host redshift and total stellar mass of the hosts of TDFs detected by ZTF fairly well.
+Consequently, dust may seem to play a small role in obscuring the flares that are detected, even if it is playing a large role in setting the number of flares that are detected. \item While selection effects cannot totally explain the observed over-representation of observed TDFs in E+A galaxies (or more broadly the green valley), selection effects do seem to have an important role in setting the magnitude of the required rate enhancement in those galaxies. \item Our fiducial model survey, which uses a TDE rate description from \citet{Stone2016-1} that depends only on galaxy surface brightness information and an overall disruption rate normalization (quoted here as Equation~\ref{eq:GammaPrimeRate}), along with our other assumptions about the flare luminosity distribution, can match the overall flare detection rate and the distributions of host redshift and total stellar mass of the hosts of TDFs detected by ZTF fairly well.
 However, no model survey explored in this study was able to produce a good match to the distributions of all observed quantities.